-If you are building a new gaming PC or if you are planning on buying a prebuilt rig, then it is almost certainly a must to have an SSD installed.
+If you are building a new gaming PC or planning on buying a prebuilt rig, installing an SSD is almost certainly necessary.
 An SSD can drastically improve your quality of life on PC and your overall gaming experience.

-But of course, along with understanding what KIND of SSD to buy for your gaming build, it is equally important to ask how much SSD do I need for gaming.
-SSDs can get quite expensive and knowing how much to buy can help you stay within budget.
+But of course, along with understanding what kind of SSD to buy for your gaming build, it is equally important to ask how much SSD you need for gaming.
+SSDs can get quite expensive, and knowing how much to buy can help you stay within budget.

-As is the case with a hard disk drive, the amount of SSD you need for gaming depends upon a few factors the most important being how many games you wish to have installed at a given time.
+As with a hard disk drive, the amount of SSD you need for gaming depends upon a few factors, the most important being how many games you wish to have installed at a given time.

-Generally, though, 512GB SSD is considered a bare minimum for a gaming PC and 1TB SSD is generally the average size you see on such machines.
+Generally, 512GB SSD is considered a minimum for a gaming PC, and 1TB SSD is generally the average size on such machines.

-There are Few Factors That Define How Much SSD Storage You Need for Gaming
+Few Factors Define How Much SSD Storage You Need for Gaming

-The amount of storage you need particular for your gaming PC depends upon the following four factors:
+The amount of storage you need, particularly for your gaming PC, depends upon the following four factors:

-- How Many Games You Wish to Have Installed at a Given Time
+- How Many Games Do You Wish to Have Installed at a Given Time

 - The Average Size of the Games You Like